Simon Carcagno

 Simon Carcagno (born March 22, 1976) is an American rower who competed in lightweight rowing.
 He won a gold medal in the eights at the 2008 World Rowing Championships and placed third in the coxless pairs in 2003.
 He also won a silver medal in the coxless fours at the 2007 Pan American Games.
 He represented the United States as an alternate at the 2004 Summer Olympics and the 2008 Summer Olympics.

 Early life

-Simon Carcagno is from Pennington, New Jersey.
+Carcagno is from Pennington, New Jersey, and graduated from Hopewell Valley Central High School in 1994.
 He graduated with a degree in public policy from Princeton University's Woodrow Wilson School of Public and International Affairs in 1998.

 Career

 Rowing

 While a student at Princeton, he was a member of Princeton's rowing team.
 He joined the rowing team as a walk-on his freshman year and served as co-captain his senior year.
 He was awarded the Bayard W. Read Class of 1926 Award for most improved athlete over four years.
 Carcagno was a member of the U.S. National Rowing Team from 2002 until 2008.
 He represented the United States as an alternate on two Olympic teams, one Pan-Am team, and seven senior national teams.
 In 2002 Carcagno was part the duo that was the first-ever U.S. finalist lightweight pair at the World Championships.
 Carcagno placed third in the 2003 Pan American Games for lightweight pair.
 He was also a bronze medalist at the 2003 World Rowing Championships.
 In 2004 he placed second in the lightweight pair at the Munich and Lucerne World Cups.
 He won a silver medal at the 2007 Pan American Games in lightweight four and won the lightweight eight at the 2008 World Championships.